norazlan-dev/cv/cv.md

 ---

 ### 👋 **About Me**
 I am an Android Developer with over 4 years of experience specializing in Kotlin and Java.
 My expertise lies in designing and building efficient, user-friendly mobile applications.
-I am passionate about delivering innovative solutions and thrive in collaborative, team-based environments.
-My work emphasizes the importance of seamless user experiences, optimized app performance, and secure data handling, particularly in enterprise environments.
+I am passionate about delivering innovative solutions and thrive in collaborative, team-based environments but I am equally capable of working independently when needed.
+My work emphasizes the importance of seamless user experiences, optimized app performance particularly in enterprise environments.

-I have successfully led the development of mission-critical mobile applications in industries ranging from property valuation to fleet management.
-My experience also extends to web development, where I contributed to dynamic client-driven projects.
-With a strong foundation in mobile development and cross-functional collaboration, I continuously seek new challenges and opportunities for growth.

 ---